handsontable/handsontable/docs/next/guides/building-and-testing/building.md

 ::: details JavaScript build tasks
 `npm run build:commonjs`
-  - Transpiles files into the CommonJS format.
+  - Transpiles the files into the CommonJS format.

 `npm run build:es`
-  - Transpiles files into the ESM format.
+  - Transpiles the files into the ESM format.

 `npm run build:umd`
   - Creates the following bundles compatible with the Universal Module Definition: